devrich78/upPIC/README.md

 __What is [:.:] ?__

+[:.:] <-- this ASCII text logo represents my very first GitHub project "user profile Pixelated Image Creator".
+Also note that I have trademarked the [:.:] ASCII logo as of January 1st, 2015 -- however; you may all use the [:.:] logo anywhere and in any way you wish as long as you dont disrepect it and provide a link back to this GitHub repository or my website.
+Many thanks for your support on that and I plan to always keep it free for everybody!

+__What is your "user profile Pixelated Image Creator" project all about ?__
-[:.:] user profile Pixelated Image Creator is a system, concept, and user-interface design that is specifically designed to allow you to create your own pixelated Display Image.
+"user profile Pixelated Image Creator" is my very first GitHub project.
+It is a web-based ( initially ) and cross-platform/cross-industry system, concept, and user-interface that is specifically designed to allow you to create your own pixelated Display Image 'on-the-fly' for use anywhere and everywhere ( just mention upPIC is all i ask if you like it ).

 __Where did the idea for [:.:] come from?__